Windows Installation (Wizard)

 - NCache Enterprise (.NET 4.8) (.msi)(Legacy)

 We highly recommend the use of the .NET 6-based NCache installer for all new users, because Microsoft has ceased further development on .NET 4.8, i.e., any ongoing optimizations and new features will only be integrated in newer .NET versions.
 This is not the case for .NET 6, which ensures compatibility with the latest developments.
 Therefore, the .NET Framework 4.8-based NCache installer is considered a legacy product and should be selected only by users who are already utilizing .NET 4.8 as a part of their development stack and have their server-side code written in .NET 4.8.

 NCache installation occurs via an interactive setup wizard by following these steps:

-Search for Command Prompt on Windows Start menu.
-Right click on the search result "Command Prompt", and select Run as Administrator.
-The reason for this is that NCache must be installed from an "admin" user.
+Search for Command Prompt in the Windows Start menu.
+Right-click on the search result Command Prompt and select Run as Administrator as NCache must be installed with permission from an admin user.

-msiexec.exe /I "C:\NCacheSetupPath\ncache.ent.x64.msi"
+msiexec.exe /I "C:\NCacheSetupPath\ncache.ent.net.x64.msi"